The Butcher's Boy (folk song)

 "The Butcher’s Boy" or "The Butcher Boy" (Laws P24, Roud 409) is an American folk song derived from traditional English ballads.
 Folklorists of the early 20th century considered it to be a conglomeration of several English broadside ballads, tracing its stanzas to "Sheffield Park", "The Squire's Daughter", "A Brisk Young Soldier", "A Brisk Young Sailor" and "Sweet William (The Sailor Boy)" and "Died for Love".

 Steve Roud describes it as, "One of the most widely-known 'forsaken girl' songs in the American tradition, which is often particularly moving in its stark telling of an age-old story."

-In the song, a butcher’s apprentice abandons his lover, or is unfaithful toward her.
+In the song, a butcher's apprentice abandons his lover, or is unfaithful toward her.
 The lover hangs herself and is discovered by her father.
 She leaves a suicide note, which prescribes that she be buried with a turtle dove placed upon her breast, to show the world she died for love.
 This narrative use of the turtle dove is derived from Old World symbolism; it is analogous to the folksong interment motif of a rose, briar, or lily growing out of the neighboring graves of deceased lovers.
 In this respect, "Butcher's Boy" is related to the ballads "Earl Brand", "Fair Margaret and Sweet William", "Lord Thomas and Fair Annet", "Barbara Allen", and "Lord Lovel".

-Commercial recordings have been made by Kelly Harrell, by Buell Kazee (frequently re-issued, notably in the Anthology of American Folk Music) and by The Blue Sky Boys.
+Commercial recordings have been made by Kelly Harrell, by Buell Kazee (frequently re-issued, notably in the Anthology of American Folk Music) and by the Blue Sky Boys.

 Variations

 In some versions of the story, the heroine is impregnated by her lover before being abandoned.
 In others, he leaves her for a woman who is wealthier than she.

 The final line of the song often differs between some versions.
 For example, some lyrics include "till cherries grow on an apple tree."
 The location of the song also varies in certain versions; some set the song in More Street, or London City.

 The ballad has been popularly covered by commercially successful artists.
-Joan Baez followed the text of Buell Kazee, and therefore changed the title to "The Railroad Boy".
+Joan Baez followed the text of Buell Kazee, and therefore changed the title to "The Railroad Boy."
+Jean Ritchie recorded her adaptation of this song with Doc Watson as "Go Dig My Grave."
 Tommy Makem learned the version sung by his mother Sarah Makem, and recorded it both on a solo album and with The Clancy Brothers.
 Kirsty MacColl also recorded the song, and Sinéad O'Connor recorded it for the soundtrack of the film The Butcher Boy.

 The ballad's tune is used for the American song "The Ballad of the Green Berets" by Barry Sadler.